fancy-lang/fake/README.md

-# Fake - Fancy automation
+# Fake - Fancy Make

-Fake is a new work-in-progress build and automation tool for Fancy, similar to Ruby's Rake.
+Fake is a build and automation tool for [Fancy](http://www.fancy-lang.org), similar to Ruby's Rake.
+You write your tasks in pure Fancy code, by default saving them to `Fakefile`s.

+A standard collection of common Fake tasks will be added soon.

 ## Installation